-There is no simple answer to this question.
-There are so many types of therapy, it is impossible to generalise.
+There’s no simple answer to this.
+There are so many types of therapy that it’s impossible to generalise.

-There is evidence to show that some complementary therapies have benefits.
-For other therapies, there is no research to prove any benefits for people with Parkinson’s, yet we hear from many people affected who feel they are helpful to them.
+There’s evidence of the beneficial effect of some complementary therapies (see below).
+For other therapies, there is no research to prove it has any benefits for people with Parkinson’s.
+But we hear from many people affected who feel it helps them.

 It will also depend on what you expect from complementary therapies.
-For example, you may not feel a particular therapy is having a positive effect on your Parkinson’s symptoms.
-However, you may enjoy the experience and feel this is enough of a reason to continue, as the enjoyment is beneficial in itself.
+For example, you may feel a particular therapy is not having a positive effect on your Parkinson’s symptoms, but you may enjoy the experience.
+For you, this might be enough of a reason to continue.

-Conventional medication goes through a thorough testing process before it is made available.
-It is tested in clinical trials and is required to meet scientific standards to prove it works, is acceptably safe and that common side effects are clearly stated on the patient information leaflet.
+Conventional medication goes through a thorough testing process before it becomes available.
+It’s tested in clinical trials and needs to meet scientific standards to prove it works and is safe.
+Common side effects are also clearly stated on the patient information leaflet.

 Complementary therapies are not as rigorously tested.
 Some therapies, for example aromatherapy, are not medicine-based.
 This means they don’t need to go through this form of testing.
 Instead, researchers will look at a therapy and what practitioners say it can be used for.
 They then study it to see how effective it is when put into practice.
 Methods of testing can be varied.
 Some therapies work for some people and not for others.

 What evidence should I trust?

 There’s a lot of information on complementary therapies, particularly on the internet, that claims to be based on scientific evidence.
 But it’s not all reliable.